Michelangelo said that when you roll something downhill, anything that doesn’t fall off is sculpture.

 Canard by Jehanne-Marie Gavarini squeaked on command.

-Rocket Express 2.0. by the Shainker-Freywoht Family.
+Rocket Express 2.0, by the Fornasaro Family.
 Originally a participant in the Community Sculpture Race, the family entered Rocket Express for the River Festival Race.
 The jurors accepted it contingently, asking that the artists creatively tweak it in some way to make it more interesting.
 The family installed an entirely new propulsive engine enabling it to run on bubble power and were accepted to the People’s Sculpture Race.

 Please see the World Sculpture Racing Society page in the about section for additional design and racing suggestions.